SovereignCloudStack/testbed-gx-iam/README.rst

 =======================================================

 This testbed provides a minimized GAIA-X Sovereign Cloud Stack (SCS) environment.
-By default MariaDB, RabbitMQ, Keystone, Keyloak and Horizon are deployed.
+By default MariaDB, Keystone, Keyloak and Horizon are deployed.

 It focuses on working with Keystone and Keycloak in the context of the GAIA-X MVP WP.